Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### configuredLocales

-All locales we currently have configured.
+All locales that are currently configured.
 German is actually "half" configured currently.
-We have a localization JSON file, but are missing the bundle.
+There's a localization JSON file, but are missing the bundle.

 Default value: `en,fr,de`

 ### defaultLocale

 The default locale to use if the user has no configured locales.
-This value must already be in the configured locales.
+This value must already be available in the configured locales.

 Default value: `en`